Author Index

 Haskell P. Wald

-Haskell P. Wald, visiting lecturer in the Graduate Faculty of the New School, is a frequent contributor to economic journals, and was editor of Agricultural Taxation and Economic Development, published by the Harvard Law School in 1954.
+Haskell P. Wald, a visiting lecturer at the Graduate Faculty of the New School, is a frequent contributor to economic journals and was the editor of Agricultural Taxation and Economic Development, published by Harvard Law School in 1954.

 Cherryl Walker

-Cherryl Walker is professor in the department of sociology and social anthropology, Stellenbosch University and the former land claims commissioner for KwaZulu-Natal.
-She is the author of 'Piety in the Sky?
-Gender Policy and Land Reform in South Africa' in Journal of Agrarian Change, 3.1 and 3.2, 2003.
+Cherryl Walker is a professor in the Department of Sociology and Social Anthropology at Stellenbosch University and the former land claims commissioner for KwaZulu-Natal.
+She is the author of "Piety in the Sky?
+Gender Policy and Land Reform in South Africa" in Journal of Agrarian Change (2003).

 Gina Luria Walker